-At work we lost our super star DBA some months back, and though he is sorely missed, this has created opportunities for me to grow in my SQL Server knowledge.
-One of the key components of our Business Intelligence environment (my world!) is our replication between PROD and the Data Warehouse.
-Because this replication is critical to our reporting, not to mention my livelihood, I have been digging in to how transactional replication works.
-So the first step on this journey is to get a playground setup on my personal laptop and let the learning begin.
-I’m glad you are here to follow along.
+At my former employer, one of the key components of our Business Intelligence environment was transactional replication of data between production and the Data Warehouse.
+Because this replication was critical to our reporting/BI pipeline, not to mention my livelihood, I wanted to dig into to how transactional replication works.
+As usual for me, the first step on this learning journey was to get a playground (aka “lab”) setup on my personal laptop and then dive in with both feet!

 Setup the Distributor and Publisher